Published November 23, 2020

 By Renee Bruck

-On Thursday, millions of Americans will take time to celebrate and give thanks during a meal with family and friends on the day known as Thanksgiving.
+On Thursday, millions of Americans will take time to celebrate and give thanks on the day known as Thanksgiving.
 But do you know where this tradition came from, or when the national holiday actually came to be?
 How about why everyone flocks to the store in search of a turkey for their holiday meal?
 Well, take a few minutes before the football games or plotting your Black Friday shopping strategy to learn some history and a few fun facts about the holiday.

 The first Thanksgiving at Plymouth